mdavids/rfc/content/draft-davids-forsalereg-12.md

 _for-sale IN TXT "v=FORSALE1;fcod=ACME-S2lscm95IHdhcyBoZXJl"
 ~~~

+See the (#examples, use title) section for other possible uses of this
+content tag.

 Note: As an implementation consideration, when multiple parties are involved in
 the domain sale process and use the same mechanism, it may be difficult to identify
 the relevant content in an RRset.
 Adding a recognizable prefix to the content (e.g.,